Climbing in London and beyond

 This section below gives an introduction to climbing walls and covers the basic types of climbing in London and those you may encounter farther afield.

-4 Main types of climbing in London and one exception
+4 Main types of climbing in London and a couple of exceptions

 - Lead climbing (sport)